-- Plans to further develop the initiative.
+Plans to further develop the initiative.

+>

-Authors of the top rated initiatives will be invited to register and attend the European Conference on Research Methodology for Business and Management Studies (ECRM) in Rome, Italy on 12-13 July 2018 to present their case histories to the judges and conference participants.
+> Authors of the top rated initiatives will be invited to register and attend the European Conference on Research Methodology for Business and Management Studies (ECRM) in South Africa 20 - 21 June 2019 to present their case histories to the judges and conference participants.
 Finalists will also have their case histories included in a book.
 Prizes will be awarded to the initiative judged to be the most creative thinking with regards to teaching Research Methodology.

+>

-- Abstract Submission –
+> - Abstract Submission –